samueldelesque/modeljs/README.md

 ### Credits

-This app was brought to you by [Samuel Delesque](http://samueldelesque.me).
+This project was brought to you by [Samuel Delesque](http://samueldelesque.me).